jeseong77/PolXR/README.md

 * .mtl (the material file for the mesh)
 * .png (the radargram; this is mapped onto the mesh)

 The .obj files then need to be decimated in order to improve performance.
 This is done in Blender and currently requires manual attention to ensure that the meshes do not deform significantly at the boundaries.
 These simplified .obj files, along with the .mtl and .png files, are added to the Assets folder (likely under `Assets/AppData`).
-Upon loading the scene, the **DataLoader.cs** script programmatically loads these data files (DEMs, flightlines, radargrams) and generates the corresponding GameObjects in the Unity scene.
-Users can select a flightline portion to toggle the visibility of the associated radargram mesh.
+Upon loading the scene, the **DataLoader.cs** script programmatically loads these data files (DEMs, flightlines, radargrams) and generates the corresponding GameObjects in the Unity scene. *(Note: The original table below mentions LoadFlightlines.cs, which appears to be outdated/unused based on code analysis; DataLoader.cs seems to handle this functionality now).* Users can select a flightline portion to toggle the visibility of the associated radargram mesh.

 <br />